AlecZadikian9001/electrum-heroku-buildpack/README.md

 A buildpack for hosting an Electrum wallet, adapted from this older tutorial: http://www.genesisbloc.com/deploying-electrum-to-heroku/

 Features:
+- Wallet:
     - Initializes the entire wallet from a seed at startup (thanks to Electrum), no remote servers required.
     - Pays to an address.
     - Creates wallet addresses.
     - Checks wallet or address balance.

-TODO:
-- JSON-RPC for communicating with a web server on the same dyno, etc.
+- JSON-RPC server:
+    - Listens for commands for all the above; can support multiple wallets.

+Flaws/TODO:
+- Slow!
+There's overhead in starting up the Electrum script for every command.
+    - But I'm not experienced enough to do things manually using their Python library.
+- "Battle testing" on my own Heroku server.

 Use at your own risk.
-I somewhat know what I'm doing but am not by any means an expert.
+I barely know what I'm doing.